andyeske/Airline-Data-Analysis-Tools/README.md

 * Aircraft Codes dataset, from [Input Data Tables](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/Input%20Data%20Tables).
 * Airline Codes dataset, from [Input Data Tables](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/Input%20Data%20Tables).

 After downloading the BTS dataset, unzip it, and rename it to "DB1B Data.csv".
-Place all three datasets under the same folder, alongside the ```AMAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Project/tree/main/MATLAB%20Code).
+Place all three datasets under the same folder, alongside the ```AMAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Project/tree/main/MATLAB%20Code) folder.

 **User Actions:** ```AMAT``` can be run as a MATLAB script, with minimal user action.
 However, the user can modify some of the fields under the "USER DEFINED INPUTS" section of ```AMAT``` to generate custom data tables.
 For example, setting ```Desired_Airport = 'BOS'```, ```Number_Markets = 20```, ```Desired_Sorting = 2``` and ```Desired_Airline = 'United'``` will generate tables (1) - (5) showing the top 20 ODs out of Boston (origin) by PDEW, tables (6) - (10) showing the top 20 ODs into Boston (destination).
 All of these tables also report revenue, RPMs, average fare, and yield for all other airlines, but the ODs are sorted specifically for United.